Stark Tech

 Why accessibility still matters in a specialized industrial tool

-Accessibility isn’t just for consumer products.
-Even though Stark’s BAS interfaces are designed for a highly specialized trade, accessible design still has business cases to benefit technicians on the field:
+Even though Stark’s BAS interfaces are designed for a highly specialized trade, accessible design still benefits technicians on the field:

-Accessibility isn’t just for consumer products.
-Even though Stark’s BAS interfaces are designed for a highly specialized trade, accessible design still has business cases to benefit technicians on the field:
+Even though Stark’s BAS interfaces are designed for a highly specialized trade, accessible design still benefits technicians on the field:

 • Looking at a screen in the bright sun